rhyolight/sprinter-dash/README.md

 ## Authentication with GitHub

 You must provide GitHub credentials to run SprinterDash.
-At this time, they must be provided as environment variables: `GH_USERNAME`, `GH_PASSWORD`.
+They can be provided as environment variables: `GH_USERNAME`, `GH_PASSWORD`.
+In this case, they are picked up automatically and used.
+Or you can specify them in the `SprinterDash` constructor.

 ## Start the sample server

+For this example to work, set the following environment variables: `GH_USERNAME`, `GH_PASSWORD`.

     node index.js